sultanghazala/GenExAT/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-    You may contact the author of this code, Ghazala Sultan at <gsultan@myamu.ac.in>